-On May 29, the 35-year-old health sciences student was dining with his partner, a resident doctor, at a tapas restaurant called Le Tapageur in the city of Sherbrooke, where they ordered four tapas dishes including beef tartare.
-But despite warning the server of his allergies, they were served salmon tartare.
+On May 29, 2016, the 35-year-old health sciences student was dining with his partner, a resident doctor, at a tapas restaurant called Le Tapageur in the city of Sherbrooke, where they ordered four tapas dishes including beef tartare.
+But despite warning the server of his seafood allergies, they were served salmon tartare.
 Because the restaurant was dark, and the salmon was served in small bites, the couple didn’t notice the mistake until it was too late.

 To make matters worse, his EpiPen auto-injector had fallen out of his pocket in the car, which was parked a short distance away.
 His boyfriend said he would get the car and drive him to the hospital.

 “I said, ‘No, call an ambulance.
 I’m not doing well.’
-I remember seeing him on the phone, and I saw a woman approach to help me,” says Canuel.
+I remember seeing him on the phone, and I saw a woman diner approach to help me,” says Canuel.
 “After that I don’t remember anything.”

 His reaction was so severe that, within minutes of taking a bite, Canuel was unconscious, in full-blown anaphylactic shock, and his partner was working to keep his airways open until paramedics arrived.
 In hospital, he was eventually stabilized – but the next day, after being removed from an epinephrine drip, he relapsed and went back into shock.

 “I was holding my boyfriend’s hand and I said, ‘Can you call my family?
 I don’t think I’m going to survive,’” Canuel recalls on the phone from his home in Gatineau, near Ottawa.
 About a minute later, Canuel went into cardiac arrest and was later told his heart had stopped.

 But the powerful allergic reaction and post-traumatic response weren’t the only hardships Canuel has endured.
 When the story hit the media, instead of being sympathetic, many people attacked him online, accusing him of trying to ruin the young waiter’s life or to cash in through a lawsuit.
-Francois Meunier, vice president of the Quebec Restaurant Association, even suggested that if the waiter was charged, restaurateurs might refuse to serve allergic patrons.
+Francois Meunier, vice president of the Quebec Restaurant Association, even suggested that if the waiter was charged, restaurateurs might refuse to serve food-allergic diners.

 Although he has received many messages of sympathy and support, the wave of vitriol was so severe that Canuel changed his telephone and shut down his social media accounts.

-Despite the arrest, in September prosecutors announced they would not lay charges against the waiter, since there wasn’t enough evidence to support a criminal negligence charge, which legal experts say is an extremely high bar to meet.
+Despite the arrest, in September 2016, prosecutors announced they would not lay charges against the waiter, since there wasn’t enough evidence to support a criminal negligence charge, which legal experts say is an extremely high bar to meet.
 In a civil suit, however, negligence is far easier to prove.

-“In civil litigation you just have to prove the probability that it happened, that there was neglect or a fault,” explains Canuel’s lawyer François Daigle.
+“In civil litigation you just have to prove the probability that it happened, that there was neglect or a fault,” explains Canuel’s lawyer Francois Daigle.
 “And how can you not demonstrate a fault when the wrong meal is served?
 It’s very clear.”

-Canuel emphasizes that he is not going to court to make money, or to make life difficult for anyone.
+Canuel emphasizes that litigation was never about making money, or to making life difficult for anyone.
 He also recognizes that accidents can happen, and that cross-contamination is a real danger when eating in restaurants.
 In this case, however, Canuel alleges that the waiter never even notified the kitchen of his allergy, despite repeated requests to do so.